kiboschool/course-frontend-web-dev/src/lessons/javascript-review/javascript-intro/information-type-and-operations.md

 ## 4. Null and Undefined

 There are two special values, `null` and `undefined`, which are used to denote the absence of a significant value.
-They are values in themselves, but they do not have any information.
+They are values themselves, but they do not have any information.
 Many operations in the language that do not produce a meaningful value (you will see this later) produce `undefined` simply because they have to produce some value.

 The difference in meaning between `undefined` and `null` is a JavaScript design accident and does not matter most of the time.

 Understanding the difference between `undefined` and `null` (yes, there is a semantic difference) is important, and easier than it seems.
-Both values denote the absence of a value, but in one case, we could say that it is *intentional* (`null`) and in the other it is not (`undefined`).
+Both values denote the absence of a value, but in one case, we could say that it is *intentional* (`null`), and in the other, it is not (`undefined`).

 The value `undefined` means that a value has not been assigned, as opposed to `null`, which means that we have assigned a null value.
-This can be very useful for differentiating states in asynchronous operations, ... it is common for `undefined` to mean that the operation has not yet completed, while `null` means that it has completed but returned a null value.
+This can be very useful for differentiating states in asynchronous operations, ... it is common for `undefined` to mean that the operation has not yet been completed, while `null` means that it has completed but returned a null value.